 [Back to Top]

 I missed several appointments that I made, and now the system won’t let me sign up for more studies.
 What can I do?

-- If you have multiple no-shows, displaying a pattern of making appointments but then failing to show up for them, the Chair of the Human Subjects Committee and your course instructor(s) will be notified.
+- If you have multiple no-shows, displaying a pattern of making appointments but then failing to show up for them.

-- If the problem continues, your subject pool privileges may be revoked, meaning you will not be able to participate in any more research during that semester.
+- Your subject pool privileges will be revoked, meaning you will not be able to participate in any more research during that semester.

-- If you have a class that requires hours, you may complete the research alternative to satisfy your requirement (which has a due date of Friday in the 14th week of the semester) and avoid the “Incomplete” grade—otherwise take the incomplete and do your hours next semester.
+- If you have a class that requires hours, you may complete the research alternative to satisfy your requirement and avoid the “Incomplete” grade—otherwise take the incomplete and do your hours next semester.

 - If your class is offering extra credit, then you have lost your privileges for using the subject pool for this purpose.
 Contact your course instructor to see if there are other options for extra credit.
 The Human Subjects Committee will not review alternative papers for extra credit purposes.

 - If you feel that you have a compelling reason to have your subject pool privileges reinstated, explain yourself clearly in writing and submit your request to firstname.lastname@example.org for consideration.
 Be prepared to submit documentation of any emergencies or situations outside of your control that led to your excessive no-shows.
 Allow approximately one week for a response.

 - TO AVOID THESE HASSLES, BE SURE TO KEEP YOUR APPOINTMENTS!

 - Researchers put a LOT of time, effort, and planning into preparing their research studies and it is very rare that you will experience a missing researcher.